The Best Wireless Headphones You Can Buy Right Now

 Also consider

 Although you’ll find a lot of sport-focused Bluetooth earbuds with a wire between them, you should strongly consider going truly wireless for your activities.
 (Nothing worse than getting a wire snagged on a dumbbell.)
-The Bose SoundSport Free earbuds are remarkably comfortable, if a little pricey at $250.
-Sony’s $180 water-resistant truly wireless earbuds also offer a great fit and good sound quality, though the battery life leaves something to be desired.
+The $250 PowerBeats Pro are an excellent but pricey option.
+They’re also the most secure headset we’ve ever tested.
+Seriously, a hurricane couldn’t throw these off your head.
+The Jabra Elite Active 65t earbuds are a more waterproof version of the Jabra Elite 65t, but the Jabra Elite 75t are waterproof enough (IP55-rated) for most people and have better battery life.
+They’re just like the Jabra Elite 65t earbuds, except with better waterproofing.
+The Bose SoundSport Free earbuds are also remarkably comfortable, if a little pricey at $250.

 The most superb sound